jessewzhong/mathcycle/README.md

 **Currently Working on:** implementing practice module of profile

+## Updates as of 2/15/19
+* profile displays total score as well as subject scores
+* reformatted practice page for aesthetics

 ## Bugfixes as of 2/10/19
 * correct/incorrect message not resetting
 * scrollbar images highligh upon spam-clicking